Car Accident Liability: How To Determine Who Is At Fault

 Car owners also have the option to purchase additional insurance coverages, such as:

-• Personal Injury Protection (PIP) coverage: Also known as medical payments coverage, PIP compensates for various expenses resulting from car accident injuries, and benefits are available regardless of fault.
+• Personal Injury Protection (PIP) coverage: Also known as medical payments coverage, PIP compensates for various expenses resulting from car accident injuries and provides benefits regardless of fault.
 It can include reimbursement for funeral/burial expenses in the event of a fatality.

 • Comprehensive/collision coverage: Collision coverage covers the cost of repairs for car accident damage or reimburses the vehicle owner for the total value of a totaled vehicle.
-Comprehensive coverage can cover repairs for non-collision-related damage, such as damage from weather events or theft.
+Comprehensive coverage can cover repairs for non-collision-related damage, such as weather-related damage or theft.

 Proving Another Party’s Fault